conan-io/conan-center-index/docs/review_process.md

 - [@theirix](https://github.com/theirix)
 - [@gocarlos](https://github.com/gocarlos)

-The list is not constant and rolled periodically, as people's involvement change.
+The list is not constant and will change periodically based on contribution.
 That also means you can be included to that list as well - submit PRs and provide reviews in order to be included to the list above.

 ### Rule of 3 reviews